Why is “it” so hard?!

 Success when sleep training in 2019

-I wanted to alter the way I was supporting clients, so I made the change.
-I added even more support to my clients’ options.
-I now include a walkie-talkie app called Voxer with all packages.
+I wanted to alter the way we were supporting clients, so we made the change.
+We added even more support to our clients' options.
+We now include a walkie-talkie app called Voxer with all packages.
 Because guess what?
-Sometimes you have a quick question that doesn’t require a 20 minute call with me, and sometimes you need support RIGHT THEN and you don’t want to wait until my calendar has an opening for a formal check-in call.
+Sometimes you have a quick question that doesn’t require a 20 minute call, and sometimes you need support RIGHT THEN and you don’t want to wait until our calendars have an opening for a formal check-in call.

-So, Vox me.
-And as I’m unloading the dishwasher or posting my latest success story on IG, I will Vox you back.
+So, Vox us.
+And as we're unloading the dishwasher or posting our latest success story on IG, we will Vox you back.
 We will connect.
 And you will see even more success with sleep training.

-I will teach you, hold your hand, troubleshoot with you, celebrate the big moments and recognize the little ones.
-I will be YOUR accountability partner.
-For yourself or your littles.
+We will teach you, hold your hand, troubleshoot with you, celebrate the big moments and recognize the little ones.
+We will be YOUR accountability partners.
+For yourself and your littles.

-I want to connect with you in 2019 so that together we can experience success when sleep training, and no one can stop a mama on a mission!
+We want to connect with you in 2019 so that together we can experience success when sleep training, and no one can stop a mama on a mission!
 So… What do ya say?
-Contact me so we can team up and tackle your sleep struggles together!
+Book a free sleep introductory call here so we can team up and tackle your sleep struggles together!

 Cheers to success when sleep training and cheers to SLEEP,